Inside the new South African Winter Love Island villa for 2020

 Everything you need to know about the brand new, three-storey Love Island villa

-Move over Majorca, we’re heading over to Cape Town, South Africa for Love Island series six.
+As Love Island returns for series six, we’re saying move over to Majorca as we head to South Africa for a sizzling hot…winter.

-A new destination means we get a brand new villa to obsess over, and while we have come to love both our usual Majorcan haunt and Casa Amor, the team has well and truly excelled themselves for Cape Town.
+A new destination means we get a brand new villa that’s home to all the action, and while we have come to love both our usual Majorcan haunt and Casa Amor, the team has well and truly excelled themselves for Cape Town.

 Granted, I wasn’t really sure what to expect as we piled into the mini-bus up to Eagles Nest – the tabloids have reported about the villa being in an area “plagued with gang warfare”, and when we pulled up to a gated house called ‘The Cottage’ I didn’t have particularly high expectations.